anteniyus/git-user-repositories/README.md

 corresponding row in the table, and there is a reset button to clear the list, and the input field.

-Also, it is available to pass the username using query parameters like below:
+Also, it is available to pass the username like below:

 > /sampleUsername